leafac/leafac.com/index.md

       "title": "Higher-Order Demand-Driven Program Analysis",
       "container-title": "ACM Transactions on Programming Languages and Systems (TOPLAS)", "source": "Zotero",
       "abstract": "Developing accurate and efficient program analyses for languages with higher-order functions is known to be difficult.
-Here we define a new higher-order program analysis, Demand-Driven Program Analysis (DDPA), which extends well-known *demand-driven* lookup techniques found in first-order program analyses to higher-order programs.\n\nThis task presents several unique challenges to obtain good accuracy, including the need for a new method for demand-driven lookup of non-local variable values.
+Here we define a new higher-order program analysis, Demand-Driven Program Analysis (DDPA), which extends well-known *demand-driven* lookup techniques found in first-order program analyses to higher-order programs.
+This task presents several unique challenges to obtain good accuracy, including the need for a new method for demand-driven lookup of non-local variable values.
 DDPA is flow- and context-sensitive and provably polynomial-time.
 To efficiently implement DDPA we develop a novel pushdown automaton metaprogramming framework, the Pushdown Reachability automaton (PDR).
-The analysis is formalized and proved sound, and an implementation is described.", "author": [
+The analysis is formalized and proved sound, and an implementation is described.", "note": "Accepted for publication",
+      "author": [
         {
-          "family": "Facchinetti",
-          "given": "Leandro"
+          "literal": "Leandro Facchinetti"
         },
         {
-          "family": "Palmer",
-          "given": "Zachary"
+          "literal": "Zachary Palmer"
         },
         {
-          "family": "Smith",
-          "given": "Scott"
+          "literal": "Scott Smith"
         }
       ],
       "issued": {